Thu, Feb 14th, 2019

-Erasmus+ KA229 School Exchange Partnerships are a new project type for 2018.
-If your school wants to expand its international outlook, improve language learning through real life experience, or start a new partnership with a European school, it’s now even easier to arrange exchanges of pupils and staff through a streamlined application process.
-Petar Dukic from our Client Services team has some tips to help you get your application prepared well in time for the deadline.
+Erasmus+ KA229 School Exchange Partnerships were launched in 2018.
+If your school wants to expand its international outlook, improve language learning through real life experience, or start a new partnership with a European school, these partnerships make it even easier to arrange exchanges of pupils and staff through a streamlined application process.
+Tomás Bulnes from our Client Services team has updated this post from last year (originally written by Petar Dukic) so that these tips to get your application prepared are fully up-to-date.

 Before you begin, read through the list of eligible school and school authorities to make sure your organisation is allowed to take part in Erasmus+.
 Your organisation must be a school nominated by the Department of Education and Skills.

 One of the first things to do on the application form is state your own organisation’s Participant Identification Code, or PIC.
 This is a unique code that identifies an organisation, and shows it has been validated as genuine and eligible to take part in Erasmus+.
 It automatically fills in some fields in the application form with information about your organisation.
 If your organisation does not have a PIC, get one now!
-Read our Quick PIC guide for schools, and be aware that if you intend to name another organisation as a partner in the application form, they must have a PIC as well.
+Check our PIC Assistance webpage or read our Quick PIC guide for schools, and be aware that if you intend to name another organisation as a partner in the application form, they must have a PIC as well.

 Under KA229, organisations can get support for international meetings, joint learning activities, staff and pupil mobilities, and development of new curricula and approaches.
-The Erasmus+ Project Results, School Education Gateway and eTwinning platforms are amazingly good sources of project ideas and potential partners.
+The Erasmus+ Project Results Platform, School Education Gateway and eTwinning platforms are amazingly good sources of project ideas and potential partners.

 Check that your project idea fits in well with the priorities and objectives of Erasmus+ by reading the School Education KA2 sections of the Erasmus+ Programme Guide.
 Pay particular attention to the programme priorities, and consider how your project ties in with them.
 While filling your application and thinking about your project or organisational needs, it is very important to tie them in with Commission Priorities.